uvsmtid/protoprimer/readme.md

 This is what [`./prime`][local_prime] delegates execution to, for example.

-## How does it know what to do?

-Early steps are **very common and very boring** (which is the [original_motivation][original_motivation.md] not to do it again):

-*   switch from initial `python` binary to the version required by configuration
-*   init `venv` and install the necessary dependency
-*   switch `python` again to the one provided by the fresh `venv`
-*   capture the state to keep it reproducible

-Early steps are also well-scoped and customize-able (they grow with the repo complexity but have the limit):

-*   override defaults by those configured for target environment
-*   support flexible repo filesystem layout
-*   delegate to client-specific modules to do the rest (**more interesting stuff**)

-In short, the `primer`'s tedious job is done in the early **inconvenient conditions** before anything else can run.

 ## How does it work?

 For example, [`./prime`][local_prime] (a dummy proxy) relies on `./cmd/proto_kernel.py` (a copy) which, in turn: